MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 ![Arduino Due](/images/due.jpg "An Arduino Due")

-G2Core is a fork of TinyG (itself a fork of GRBL) that is meant to run on an Arduino Due [Arduino Due](https://store.arduino.cc/usa/due).
+G2Core is a fork of TinyG (itself a fork of GRBL) that is meant to run on an [Arduino Due](https://store.arduino.cc/usa/due).
 It has all the advantages of TinyG software with none of the disadvantages of TinyG hardware.

 [G2Core](https://github.com/synthetos/g2) can support up to *nine* machine axes, configurable tool offset, safety interlocks, fifth order motion planning, the works.

 The only drawback is complexity.
 You really need to understand what you're doing before you jump in to G2Core, so it isn't a great choice for your very first 3-axis CNC router.
-But if you're already comfortable with CNC or you really need the extra axes, G2Core is a fantastic choice.
+But if you're already comfortable with CNC or you really need the extra axes, G2Core is a fantastic, economical choice.

 ## Smoothieware